Key Takeaways

 Medical

 Retail sales of medical cannabis in Illinois have reached more than $250 million in 2019, about $366 million in 2020, and peaked at $397 million in 2021.
-From there, medical cannabis sales began to fall, first to $354 million in 2022 and then further to $325 million in 2023.
-In 2024, medical cannabis sales brought in $285 million.
-From January to April 2025, $85 million worth of medical cannabis has been sold by dispensaries.
-Since retail sales began in November 2015, total medical cannabis sales have surpassed $2.3 billion.
+From there, medical cannabis sales began to fall, first to $354 million in 2022 and then further to $325 million in 2023. $285 million and $172 million worth of medical cannabis have been sold by 55 dispensaries in 2024 and 2025.
+Since retail sales began in November 2015, total medical cannabis sales have surpassed $2.9 billion.

 Recreational

 Total sales of cannabis in Illinois surpassed $1 billion in 2020 – when adult-use sales began – with adult-use cannabis sales accounting for nearly 65% of revenue.
 Adult-use cannabis sales on their own surpassed the $1 billion mark already in their second year, reaching $1,379.7 million in 2021 – 106% higher than in 2020.
 Sales continued to rise every year, surpassing $1.5 billion in 2022 and $1.6 billion in 2023 with monthly adult-use cannabis sales hitting a peak of $153.9 million in December 2023.
 From the second year of adult-use cannabis sales, they have consistently accounted for over 75% of Illinois’ total annual cannabis sales.
+In 2024 combined cannabis sales surpassed $2 billion, of which over 85% were adult-use cannabis sales – around $1.7 billion.

 Projections